511 Traveler Information

-The segment from Centaur Avenue to Fairview Loop (Phase 1) is currently under construction.
+The segment from Centaur Avenue to Fairview Loop (Phase 1) is in winter shutdown.
+Construction will resume in Spring 2023.
 Construction on the Fairview Loop to Settlers Bay Drive segment (Phase 2) is anticipated to start in 2025.
 This phasing plan will provide the greatest benefit to the most users, improve the highest volume segment first, and expedite project delivery.

 The Alaska Department of Transportation and Public Facilities (DOT&PF), in partnership with the Federal Highway Administration (FHWA), is developing a project to reconstruct Knik-Goose Bay (KGB) Road between Centaur Avenue and Vine Road in Wasilla and the Matanuska-Susitna Borough.